 - To determine if MUSE functionality is already configured to be enabled, open the MuseDataSource-1.0.Config file located in C:\VixConfig.
-Run, Notepad, Notepad++, or WordPad as an administrator and then open the file. - O No, it is not enabled.
-If the MuseDataSource-1.0.Config file located in C:\VixConfig is like the template displayed in Figure 16, continue with this section to perform the steps to enable MUSE functionality. - Yes, it is enabled.
-If the MuseDataSource-1.0.Config file located in C:\VixConfig is not like the template displayed in Figure 16 (i.e. a real MUSE site number, host, username, password, port, and protocol are present), the MUSE functionality is already enabled.
-There is no reason to perform this section unless reconfiguring.
+Run, Notepad, Notepad++, or WordPad as an administrator and then open the file. - No, it is not enabled.
+If the MuseDataSource-1.0.Config file located in C:\VixConfig is similar to the template displayed in Figure 16, continue with this section to perform the steps to enable MUSE functionality. - Yes, it is enabled.
+If the MuseDataSource-1.0.Config file located in C:\VixConfig is not similar to the template displayed in Figure 16 (i.e. a real MUSE site number, host, username, password, port, and protocol are present), the MUSE functionality is already enabled.
+There is no reason to perform this section unless reconfiguring or modifying additional configuration options.